wp-plugins/folder-gallery/readme.txt

 = I'd like to display a (sub)title under each thumbnail =

-You have to set show_thumbnail_subtitles to 1 (or change the global option in Folder Gallery Settings) using
+You have to set show_thumbnail_captions to 1 (or change the global option in Folder Gallery Settings) using

-	[foldergallery folder="path" title="My Gallery" show_thumbnail_subtitles=1]
+	[foldergallery folder="path" title="My Gallery" show_thumbnail_captions=1]

-The subtitle format is set with the attribute `subtitle`.
+The caption format is set with the attribute `caption`.
 It can be set to `filename`, `filenamewithoutextension` or `smartfilename` which displays the filename without extension, front number removed and underscores (_) replaced with spaces.

-	[foldergallery folder="path" title="My Gallery" show_thumbnail_subtitles=1 subtitle='smartfilename']
+	[foldergallery folder="path" title="My Gallery" show_thumbnail_captions=1 caption='smartfilename']

 == Screenshots ==